Establish Paternity & Protect Visitation Rights

 When a man or woman wants to establish “paternity of a child”, they want to establish the legal fatherhood of that child.
-Being the legal father of a child comes with rights, such as visitation and custody rights.
+Being the legal father of a child can help you establish rights, such as visitation and custody rights.
 When a father wants to be a part of his child’s life, establishing legal paternity is an important first step.
 Our Charleston family law attorney explains what you need to know when trying to secure visitation rights with your child.

 Establishing Legal Paternity